AFSiraj/ATTC/ML Cloud Run Deployment/README.md

 ```

 ### Deploy updates (if any)
+1. Run docker build steps again

-1. Go to Cloud Run page
+2. Go to Cloud Run page
-2. Select your instance (bangkit-ml-deployment)
+3. Select your instance (bangkit-ml-deployment)
-3. Click on `EDIT & DEPLOY NEW VERSION`
+4. Click on `EDIT & DEPLOY NEW VERSION`
-4. Select the newly pushed container
+5. Select the newly pushed container
-5. Click `DEPLOY`
+6. Click on `DEPLOY`

 ## Usage